Waco Suspension Bridge

 The bridge was wide enough for stagecoaches to pass each other, or for cattle to cross one side of the bridge, and humans to cross the other side.
 Being the only bridge to cross the Brazos at the time, and the primary river crossing for the north-south travel through Texas (including cattle drives on the Chisholm Trail), the cost of building the bridge, which was estimated to be $141,000, was quickly paid back.
 Tolls were 5 cents per head of cattle that crossed, along with a charge for pedestrian traffic.

-In 1889, the bridge was sold to McLennan County for $75,000, which removed all tolls.
+Although initially unpopular, the toll led to plans for a free bridge in 1886 and a two-year legal battle, ending in 1888 when the U.S. Fifth District Court upheld the company’s charter.
+In 1889, McLennan County bought the bridge for $75,000 and transferred it to Waco for $1, making it toll-free.
 In 1913-1914, major reconstruction occurred on the bridge, replacing the older steel with higher gauge, and trusses were added to accommodate the span to carry heavier weights.
 This doubled as a new pedestrian walkway.

 By 1971, the bridge had seen over 100 years of traffic.
 What started out as a cattle bridge had become a vehicular bridge, and the state historical committee decided that it was time to be retired, with larger and arguably safer bridges being built since the inception of the Waco Suspension Bridge.
 The bridge, by all accounts, helped to transform Waco from a small frontier town to a major commercial center.
 Today, the bridge is open to foot traffic only.

 Beginning in October 2020, the bridge was closed as part of a $12.4 million rehabilitation project that involved replacing the suspension cables that had been installed in 1914, reinforcing the anchors, and replacing the decking.
 Temporary piers were placed in the river to support the deck while the cables were removed.

 The bridge was listed on the National Register of Historic Places in 1970, and was designated as a Texas Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1971.